RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/omit/request/assignment-omit-request.md

 #### Omit - NO_INTENTION

-Inform Ruter that the PTO has no intention of servicing the journeys that are defined in the provided service window.
+Inform Ruter that the PTO has no intention of servicing the journeys and stops that are defined in the provided service window.